ioc-interop/ioc-interop/README.md

 # `ioc-interop`

-The `ioc-interop` package defines a common set of interfaces for inversion-of-control (IOC) container functionality, including factories and registries, used by dependency injection and service locator lilbraries.
+The `ioc-interop` package defines a common set of interfaces for inversion-of-control (IOC) container functionality, including factories and registries, used by dependency injection and service locator libraries.

 ## Motivation